openvinotoolkit/openvino/docs/OV_Runtime_UG/ov_infer_request.md

 Both requests are thread-safe: can be called from different threads without fearing corruption and failures.

 Also InferRequest provides an functionality which allows to avoid a call of `ov::InferRequest::wait()`, in order to do it, you can use `ov::InferRequest::set_callback()` method.
-This method allows to set callback which will be called after completing run of InferRequest.
+This method allows to set callback which will be called after completing run of InferRequest, please use weak reference of infer_request (`ov::InferRequest*`, `ov::InferRequest&`, `std::weal_ptr<ov::InferRequest>` and etc) in the callback, it is needed to avoid cyclic references.
+For more details please take a look too [Classification Sample Async](../../samples/cpp/classification_sample_async/README.md).

 @sphinxdirective